Facebook Pixel

 Designed to meet the busy schedules of Congressional staff members, the course is fully remote at a time that works for both DC and district staff.
 Participants can expect to spend 15 hours in live classes plus additional asynchronous time for pre-readings.

-This program's initial offering was approved by both House and Senate Ethics.
+This program's initial offering was approved by both House and Senate Ethics, and renewed in subsequent years.
 Please see details below

 About This Program